 Tara Stoinski: It is a success story, definitely, but we say it's a fragile success because there are so few of them left and there are still so many threats.

 But for now, the news is good.
-So far this year, 24 new baby gorillas have been born here.
+Last year, 33 new baby gorillas were born here.

 Prosper Uwingeli: Wow, I mean, you can't have enough of telling those stories of gorillas-- when you look at the moms carrying the babies--